How To Lose Weight With Cardio

 7. Strive for Progress Over Time

-Your goal should always be to beat your personal best.
+As you discover more about how to lose weight with cardio, keep in mind that your goal should always be to beat your personal best.
 If you took 20 minutes to walk a mile today, aim for 19 minutes the next session.
 Always strive to improve.

 If you do not do that, your results will stagnate, your weight loss will not come as fast as it should and you’ll lose your motivation to keep going.
+And striving to improve can be either walking faster or farther.
+Either way will help you lose weight faster.

 When it comes to losing weight, you are your biggest competition.